Candidate Peace Pledge

 Welcome to the Candidate Peace Pledge (CPP).

 Are you ready to work for Peace?
-It seems like the presidential campaigns have been going on forever and yet among the Democrats and Republicans there has been a lot of talk about war, but no discussion of peace.
-The candidates rail about war; how to war, with which allies, against which enemies, what to do as yesterday’s enemies morph into ‘friends’ and old ‘friends’ become the new enemies.
+Political campaigns seem to be going on forever.
+Even before an election is over, the next campaigns are already underway.
+Despite this, among both Democrats and Republicans, there is a lot of talk about war, but no discussion of peace.
+Candidates rail about war; how to war, with which allies, against which enemies, what to do as yesterday’s enemies morph into ‘friends’ and old ‘friends’ become the new enemies.

 Peaceful Skies Coalition believes that each of us, as an individual or with a group, can bring a discussion of peace into the campaign season through participating in the Candidate Peace Pledge Campaign.
 The pledge goes beyond ending current wars by urging a restructuring of the US economy away from war, militarism and violence.
 The final part of the pledge is a call for the US to develop remediation technologies and support the cleanup of tens of thousands of sites contaminated by war and militarism in the US and around the world.